-1 Introduction
+40 1 Introduction

-For accurate climate modelling of the Tibetan Plateau, also known as the 'third pole environment', the transfer processes of energy and water at the land-atmosphere interface must be understood (Seneviratne et al., 2010; Su et al., 2013).
+For accurate climate modelling of the Tibetan Plateau, also known as the 'third pole environment', the transfer processes of energy and water at the land-atmosphere interface must be understood (Seneviratne et al., 2010), (Su et al., 2013) (Seneviratne et al., 2010; Su .
 Main quantities of interest are the dynamics of soil moisture and -temperature (Zheng et al., 2017a).
 Together with sensors embedded into the deeper soil layers, microwave remote sensing is suitable to study these dynamics since it directly probes the top soil layer within the antenna footprint.

-A ground-based microwave observatory was installed on an alpine meadow over the Tibetan plateau, near the town of Maqu moisture research) (Schwank et al., 2010; Zheng et al., 2017b), and an microwave scatterometer.
-Both continuously measure the surface's microwave signatures with a temporal frequency of once every hour year round.
-The ELBARA-III was installed in January 2016 and is currently still measuring (Su et al., 2020), the scatterometer was installed in August 2017 and continued to operate until July 2019.
+A ground-based microwave observatory was installed on an alpine meadow over the Tibetan plateau, near the town of Magu (China).
+The observatory consists of a (passive) microwave radiometer system called ELBARA-III (ETH L-Band radiometer for soil moisture research) (Schwank et al., 2010), (Zheng et al., 2017b), and an (active) (Schwank et al., 2010; Zheng et al., 2017b)

+, and an microwave scatterometer.
+Both continuously measure the surface's microwave signatures with a temporal frequency of 50 once every hour year round.
+The ELBARA-III was installed in January 2016 and is currently still measuring (Su et al., 2020),